richardatval/www.yesproject.org/what-you-can-do/explore-the-world-of-work.md

 [Get in touch](https://www.yesproject.org/contact/) today if you're interested in mentored work placements and we'll find you a suitable work placement.

-Upcoming world of work tours are advertised [here](https://www.yesproject.org/course-dates/) and on our [Facebook page](https://www.facebook.com/yourprojectyes/).
+World of work tours are advertised [here](https://www.yesproject.org/course-dates/) and on our [Facebook page](https://www.facebook.com/yourprojectyes/).

 ### About Flying Fish